gatherworkshops/Building-the-Web/_slides/workshop/pagebuilder/footer-html.md

 ## Page Footer

-We can use the `header` element as a container for our title and navigation.
+We can use the `footer` element in the same way as our header.

-Start by adding the header HTML with a title:
+Start by adding the footer HTML and copyright info:

     <footer class="page-footer">
         <p>&copy; Copyright Gather Ltd 2015</p>
     </footer>

+You can change this to whatever you like.